dtheriault/hydra/README.md

 The Medusa Project
 ======================================================================================

-The Medusa project is a collaborative effort between N1GP and NO1D in an attempt to produce a 'n' port CW/RTTY Skimmer platform based on RTL SDR technology.
+The Hydra project is a collaborative effort between N1GP and NO1D in an attempt to produce a 'n' port CW/RTTY Skimmer platform based on RTL SDR technology.

 The work is heavily leveraged from existing projects such as cuSDR and rtl-sdr